 - Rip the pieces of thin plywood/underlayment into 2″ wide strips.
 I used my BladeRunner X2 for this.
 You can also use a table saw.

 Step 3 – Attach strips

-- Layout the strips on top of the MDF circle and adjust until you like the design.
+- Layout the strips on top of the MDF circle and adjust until you are happy with the design.

 - Attach them using a strong glue like Super Glue.

-Flip the circle over and cut off the overhanging plywood pieces using a jig saw.
+- Flip the circle over and cut off the overhanging plywood pieces using a jig saw.
 YOu can use the MDF circle as a guide to help cut the plywood off.

 Step 5 – Add clock numbers